darwinanddavis/githubpres/README.md

 # Using Github for research and life
-## Workshop on using `git` and Github (this thing you're on now) for version control, project collaboration, and data sharing.
+## Workshop on using `git` and Github (this thing you're on now) for version control, project collaboration, and data sharing

 ### Matthew Malishev<sup>1*</sup>